Skip to main content

 Draw or paint.

-Drawing is an effective way to help a stressed-out kid deal with their anxiety.
+Drawing and painting are effective ways to help a stressed-out kid deal with their anxiety.
 Your child can either draw what they are feeling or draw whatever comes to mind.
 Finger painting is also an awesome sensory activity to channel big emotions creatively.

 Skip rope.